FusionAuth/fusionauth-site/site/_posts/2020-08-19-theme-registration-form.md

 > If you are interested in localized messages, check out the [`fusionauth-localization`](https://github.com/FusionAuth/fusionauth-localization) project.

 To improve the registration form, add values to the "Custom Registration" section.
 Maintaining sections in this property file isn't enforced (it's not a `.ini` file) but it's a good idea to change only what is needed.
-Upgrades to FusionAuth may change the properties file and you will have merge the changes, so simpler is better.
+Upgrades to FusionAuth may change the properties file and you will have to merge the changes, so simpler is better.
 Here is the section to which you're going to add lines:

 ```
 # ...